 Finally, there is a last situation where – say – you are not on a time constraint to do things (well, we always are, but that’s another story !!!) and may think you can work 100% digitally, yet efficiently.

-Of course you can still capture the work you elaborated on the sheet of paper, with Office Lens, if needed.
+Of course you may still capture the work you elaborated on the sheet of paper, with Office Lens or Rocketbook. (closing the loop to stay digital)

 Conclusion : despite all the benefits of a digital notebook, relying on physical paper is sometimes useful to stay efficient.